grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 > still considered experimental, but if you would like to try them, see the documentation for [loki.source.kubernetes](https://grafana.com/docs/agent/latest/flow/reference/components/loki.source.kubernetes/) and
 > [loki.source.podlogs](https://grafana.com/docs/agent/latest/flow/reference/components/loki.source.podlogs/).

-These values are close to what the operator currently deploys for logs:
+These values are close to what the Operator currently deploys for logs:

 ```yaml
 agent: